 - It only targets customers with employees in the U.S.

-- It has fewer configuration options than other vendors on the list.
+- It has fewer configuration options than some other vendors on the list.

-- While Paycor offers many modules and features, its offering is not as comprehensive as other vendors'.
+- While Paycor offers many modules and features, its offering is not as comprehensive as the larger vendors'.

 Why you should consider Paycor:

-- It's an all-in-one system that could meet your HR needs.
+- It's an all-in-one system that could meet your payroll and HR needs.

 - Midsized businesses with less-complex requirements can avoid the challenges of administering one of the larger systems.